unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 ### Java Client Debugging

-The Java clients use a variety of methods to establish SSL connections and execute requests over the https protocol.
+The Java clients use a variety of methods to establish SSL connections and execute requests over the HTTPS protocol.

 To debug SSL connectivity issues such as SSL handshake failures, enable the `javax.net.debug` parameter.